VPAC/rsa/doc/MANUAL_INSTALL.md

 You'll be prompted to enter a password for the new user after the first command.
 When asked *Shall the new role be allowed to create more new roles?*, answer *n*.

-**Important:** Remember to record the values chosen for database name and user, as you'll have to configure the `rsa`'s connection to them via the datasource.xml file in `rsacli` and `spatialcubeservice` later.
+**Important:** Remember to record the values chosen for database name and user, as you'll have to configure the RSA's connection to them via the datasource.xml file in `rsacli` and `spatialcubeservice` later.

 **Note:** It is possible to set up the database graphically using [pgAdmin](http://www.pgadmin.org/) - but you may need to change the database access rules in *postgresql.conf* to allow it to connect.

 ## 3. Configuring the filesystem

-The `rsa` requires four directories on the filesystem:
+The RSA requires four directories on the filesystem:

 	upload
    		Stores uploaded data before it is tiled and moved to the storage pool.